Bluffdale, Utah: Roads

 Bluffdale lies at the convergence of one major and two minor freeways: I-15, which runs north-to-south to the east of the city; Bangerter Highway, which runs east-to-west between Bluffdale and Riverton; and Mountain View Corridor, which runs north-to-south to the west of the City.
-Porter Rockwell Boulevard is a five-phase road project that will serve as an I-15 and Mountain View Corridor connection, the only east-to-west connection in the county.
+Porter Rockwell Boulevard is a five-phase road project that serves as an I-15 and Mountain View Corridor connection, the only east-to-west connection in the county.

 Public transportation

 Bluffdale has no public transportation system.
 The commuter rail system, FrontRunner, passes Bluffdale but does not have a stop there.

 Air transportation

 Salt Lake City International Airport is approximately 28 miles north of Bluffdale.